Post Summary: The Complete Packing List For The Coziest Weekend In!

 - First Aid Kit (usually provided!)

-If you are renting rustic cabins through the national forest system, make sure to read the description for accurate meal prep and planning.
+If you are renting rustic cabins through the national forest system or a national park, make sure to read the cabin description for accurate meal prep and planning.
+Some even require you to cook outside on a camping stove!

 On our trips to the Idaho backcountry yurts and Burgdorf Hot Springs, we only had a wood-burning stove, and basic pots and pans.
 We had to collect and dispose of cooking water ourselves, which we were prepared to do.
 It’s always important to read the full cabin description before you book!